janjicdragan/final_project_of_.net_web_dev_course/README.md

   1. Clone the repository
   1. Start the solution
   1. Navigate to Package Manager Console in Visual Studio and click on "Restore" button to download all necessary packages from NuGet
-  1. Enteer `update-database` in Package Manager Console and run it
+  1. Enter `update-database` in Package Manager Console and run it
   1. Build solution in Visual Studio
   1. Start the application